Packages and Modules

 Understanding Go Modules

 Go modules are the standard way to manage dependencies in Go (Golang) projects.
 Introduced in Go 1.11 and made the default in Go 1.13, modules provide a simple and efficient way to handle versioning and dependency management.
-A Go module is defined by a go.mod
+A Go module is defined by a go.mod file, which specifies the module's path and its dependencies.

 Creating a Go Module